rpappu/IoTCaps/PITCHME.md

 +++
 ### Requirements for Managing IoT
-1. Resources: Constrained Nodes which cannot implement complex management protocols <!-- .element: class="fragment" -->
+1. Resources: Constrained Nodes which cannot implement complex management protocols
-2. Scale: Support for thousands of nodes <!-- .element: class="fragment" -->
+2. Scale: Support for thousands of nodes
-3. Occasionally connected: Nodes can be powered down or go out of range at any time <!-- .element: class="fragment" -->
+3. Occasionally connected: Nodes can be powered down or go out of range at any time
-4. No downtime: Managing activities might need to take place while the device is operational <!-- .element: class="fragment" -->
+4. No downtime: Managing activities might need to take place while the device is operational
-5. High cost of failure: Failures could cause the Node to be “bricked”, leading to expensive recalls <!-- .element: class="fragment" -->
+5. High cost of failure: Failures could cause the Node to be “bricked”, leading to expensive recalls

 +++?image=assets/switchboard.jpg